Emergency Contact

 Will the dam upgrade project include improvements to the local area for long term benefit (legacy projects)?

 Seqwater is committed to addressing the impacts of the Somerset Dam Improvement Project on the community.
-As part of the current Detailed Business Case process, a Community Reference Group was formed to partner with Seqwater in developing a Social Impact Management Plan.
+As part of the current Detailed Business Case process, a previous Community Reference Group was formed to partner with Seqwater in developing a Social Impact Management Plan.
 This plan will include legacy projects with long-term benefits that meet the needs and priorities of the local community as well as mitigating potential short-term project impacts.
+The legacy projects will be revisited with the reformed Community Reference Group.

 For more information about proposed legacy projects see https://www.seqwater.com.au/news/legacy-projects-shortlisted-part-somerset-dam-upgrade